payloadcms/plugin-cloud/README.md

 # Payload Cloud Plugin

-This is the official Payload Cloud plugin that is meant to be installed for any project that deploys on Payload Cloud.

-## What it does

-Payload Cloud gives you everything you need to deploy Payload to production, and this plugin is responsible for connecting your Payload instance to the resources that Payload Cloud provides.
+This is the official Payload Cloud plugin that connects your Payload instance to the resources that Payload Cloud provides.

-### File storage
+## File storage

 Payload Cloud gives you S3 file storage backed by Cloudflare as a CDN, and this plugin extends Payload so that all of your media will be stored in S3 rather than locally.

-### Email delivery
+## Email delivery

 Payload Cloud provides an email delivery service out-of-the-box for all Payload Cloud customers.
 Powered by [Resend](https://resend.com).

 ## How to use

-This plugin should be added as a plugin to your Payload config
+Add the plugin to your Payload config

 `yarn add @payloadcms/plugin-cloud`